 Week 9 (Mar 8): From traditional (evil) Satan to modern (Ironic) Mephisto: Milton (1600s) and Goethe (1700s)

-Week 10 (March 15): Visualizing hell’s torment, Satan, and related monsters — Visit to Fisher Rare Book Room at University of Toronto
+Week 10 (March 15): Visualizing hell’s torment, Satan, and related monsters — Visit to Fisher Rare Book Library at University of Toronto (120 St George St, Toronto, meeting at the main entrance at 12 noon, finishing at or before 2pm — take subway to St. George Street / University of Toronto exit)

 Week 11 (March 22): **Test in class**